 Customer relationship management (CRM) systems and other sales and marketing platforms are great tools for improving interactions with customers and helping advance prospects along the sales pipeline.
 But because these systems ingest sensitive data to perform their tasks, they’re also breeding grounds for possible violations of the European Union’s General Data Protection Regulation (GDPR).
 The massive volumes of personal data processed, stored, and transmitted by a CRM can be difficult to track and contain, so close monitoring and diligent security measures are required to ensure the customer data you collect via a CRM is protected in compliance with relevant regulatory obligations.

 An organization found to be willfully or intentionally in violation of the GDPR is subject to administrative penalties of 4 percent of annual turnover or €20 million, whichever is greater.
-Accidental infractions or negligence of the data protection mechanisms in the GDPR can result in penalties of the greater of 2 percent of annual turnover or €10 million.
+Accidental infractions or negligence of the data protection mechanisms in the GDPR can result in penalties of greater than 2 percent of annual turnover or €10 million.
 However, these fines do not include the cost of litigation, customer loss, systems changes, and other related fallout for failing to protect sensitive data.

 For example, Marriott was fined more than $100 million after hackers exposed hundreds of millions of its guest records, and British Airways was fined a record $230 million for similar violations.
 But the projected losses for these companies based on compromised consumer trust and other difficult-to-quantify factors are much greater.
 Only time will tell the true cost of noncompliance.